 - Disruptive Classroom Behavior: Conduct that inhibits or interferes with normal classroom operation, includes but is not limited to: refusal to comply with faculty direction; inappropriate, disrespectful, or uncivil responses to the comments or opinions of others; arriving late/leaving early without a reasonable excuse; use of personal electronic devices, such as cell phones and tablets, without permission, and ; harassment, ridicule, or intimidation of other members of the class and/or the instructor.

-Members of the faculty may require a disruptive student to leave the classroom or instructional site for the remainder of the class and, if necessary, summon Public Safety to remove the student.
+- Class Instructors may require a disruptive student to leave the classroom or instructional site for the remainder of the class and, if necessary, summon Public Safety to remove the student.
 If, after the appropriate hearing or intervention, a student is permanently removed from the course, a grade of “W” will appear on the transcript.

 - Drugs: Possession or use of controlled substances which are prohibited by federal, state or local law, including related paraphernalia, or containers.

-- Failure to Comply with Directions of a University Official: Students and organizations are expected to follow the directions of University officials and not hinder any employee (including student employees) in the performance of their duties.
+- Failure to Comply with Directions of a University Official: Students and organizations are expected to follow the directions of University officials and not hinder any employee (including student employees) in the performance of their duties,

 - Forcible Entry: Any willful entering or attempted entering of any secured University premises or other secured property while on University premises.